Age doesn't matter.

 Because of what happened in Flint, Dr. Mona founded and directs of the Michigan State University and Hurley Children’s Hospital Pediatric Public Health Initiative, an innovative and model public health program in Flint, Michigan

 Dr. Mona said that there has been a percentage of lead in water judged as acceptable for drinking up until this crisis.
 It is now clear that no amount of lead at all is safe for human contact.
-She mentioned that it has been allowed in cosmetics as well, which I touched upon in my post “Is Your Lipstick Killer in More Ways Than One?”
+She also mentioned that it has been allowed in cosmetics as well.
+I touched upon this in my post “Is Your Lipstick Killer in More Ways Than One?”

 Dr. Mona concludes that you can make a difference by voting and getting out the vote with others as well.
 The more voice, the more power people have over what happens to them.